tmedwards/sugarcube-2/docs/api/api-save.md

 }
 ```

-Attempt to load the most recent browser save after verifing any exist and logging any errors.
+Load the most recent browser save after verifing that any exist and logging errors.

 ```js
 if (Save.browser.size > 0) {